Skip to content

 Step 1: Map Your Identity Verification Points

 Identify every point in your customer journey where identity is established or relied upon: account opening, transaction authorisation, address changes, beneficiary additions.
-Each point represents a potential attack surface.

 Step 2: Apply Risk-Based Controls